How to Play Twinkle Twinkle Little Star

 As they are all major chords, the tune has an uplifting feeling and it is easy to get used to it.
 Truly, there is not much to say about the ukulele chord progression, only once you learn them, you will have a bunch of possibilities and songs to choose from, improving your repertoire of ukulele tunes.

-So here are the chord selection that is used for Twinkle Twinkle Little Star:
+So here is the chord selection that is used for Twinkle Twinkle Little Star:

 Below we will show you the version with chords that you can go over and learn how to play Twinkle Twinkle Little Star: